 May is National Bike Month and spring is in the air.
-What better time to dust off your two-wheeled companion for some sustainable and active fun?!
+What better time to dust off your two-wheeled companion for some sustainable and active fun this spring in Michigan?!

 Kal-Haven Trail is a crushed limestone path and a former railroad line.
 It offers the more avid cyclist a chance to test their endurance as they journey between Kalamazoo and South Haven for 34 miles.

 This northern Michigan bike ride offers a variety of scenery as it connects Traverse City to Acme Township.
 The Traverse Area Recreation Trail has many beautiful points of interest.

 Some noteworthy ones include Traverse City State Park, the shoreline of Grand Traverse Bay, Downtown Traverse City, and more.

 If you’re feeling ambitious, you can connect to the Leelanau Trail for an extra long adventure.

 This rail-trail extends 12.5 miles.
 It connects to Island Lake Pathway and Kensington Metropark Bike Trail.
 The Metropark Bike Trail surrounds Kent Lake and is home to many popular recreational activities.

 Split into two branches, this system has 21 miles of trails to be explored.
 The Bay City Loop outlines the city on deserted railroad and boardwalks along the Saginaw River.
 The northern section of the trail links the Bay City Recreation Area with the Tobico Marsh.

 This has more than 3 miles of nature trails open to bikes.
 The Tobico Marsh is perfect for nature lovers.
 It is one of the largest coastal wetlands in Michigan and is known for excellent bird watching.